ChrisWhealy/wasm_sha256/README.md

 This is one area where development in WebAssembly Text seriously lacks developer tools.

-The bulk of the JavaScript coding accompanying this WASM module exists simply to provode a test framework through which individual WASM function can be tested and debugged.
+The bulk of the JavaScript coding accompanying this WASM module exists simply to provide a test framework through which individual WASM functions can be tested and debugged.

 There is a another JavaScript module called `dev_sha256sum.mjs` that was used during development.
 This includes extra functionality for performance tracing and logging.